yclas/guides/docs/Search-ads-by-distance.md

 1. Go to your **Admin panel** **->** **Settings -> Plugins**, then find and enable  **Auto Locate Visitors**  and click  **Save**.
 2. You need to have a **SSL certificate** installed for your website if you want to use this option.
-     - If you need to get a newSSL certificate for your website, please follow [this    guide](https://yclas.com/faq/ssl-encryption.htm).
+     - If you need to get a new SSL certificate for your website, please follow [this guide](https://yclas.com/faq/ssl-encryption.html).
      - If your website is NOT hosted on yclas.com, then you need to follow [this guide](http://guides.yclas.com/#/Technical-http-to-https).